RJbalikian/GEOL451/GPR/GPRProcessing/readme.md

 pip install .
 ```

-Open the jupyter notebook and begin processing!
-GEOL451_GPRProcessing.ipynb
+Open the jupyter notebook (GEOL451_GPRProcessing.ipynb) and begin processing!
+* Remember, if you are using a fresh Github Codespace, you must first install the python and jupyter extensions, and select the gprpy kernel!

+If modules are not importing correctly, you may need to move your Jupyter Notebook into the GPRPy folder.